 Analytical work shall be dominant in this Priority Programme.
 Important impulses and progress will also come from the field of mathematical statistics; mathematical work that leads to the development of statistical tools for the analysis of geometric data will be welcome in the Priority Programme.
 Furthermore, also numerical and modelling work as well as a systematic transfer of questions from the applied sciences into mathematics will substantially contribute to the success of the programme.

 Proposals must be written in English and submitted to the DFG by 11 November 2019.
 Please note that proposals can only be submitted from 1 October 2019, and via elan, the electronic proposal processing system of the DFG.
 To enter a new project within the existing Priority Programme, go to Proposal Submission – New Project/Draft Proposal – Priority Programmes and select “SPP 2265” from the current list of calls.

 In preparing your proposal, please review the programme guidelines (form 50.05, section B) and follow the proposal preparation instructions (form 54.01).
 In addition to submitting your proposal through elan, please send an electronic copy to the programme coordinator.

 Applicants must be registered in elan prior to submitting a proposal to the DFG.
 If you have not yet registered, please note that you should do so by 4 November 2019 to submit a proposal under this call.
 You will normally receive confirmation of your registration by the next working day.
 Note that you will be asked to select the appropriate Priority Programme call during both the registration and the proposal submission process.

-The review process includes a review colloquium with the presence of the applicants and the reviewers.
-This meeting will take place on Friday, 29.
+The review process includes a review colloquium attended by the applicants and the reviewers.
+This meeting will take place on Friday, 20.
 March 2020, at the DLR, Linder Höhe, 51147 Köln.